g023/Godot-LLM-API-AI-Chat/README.md

 ## Description

 This is a simple chat application built for Godot 4+ that uses the LLM API to send and receive messages from an OpenAI compatible API.
 It's designed to make it easy to use either LM Studio or OpenAI API.
 The application currently does not save any data, so every time you launch the app you have to give it a key to use OpenAI.
 The key is not saved and is only used for the current session.
+Current model from openai the program uses is: gpt-3.5-turbo-16k

 ## Categories